ShubhamVijayPatange/WeatherApp/README.md

 # WeatherApp

-# This is the Project i ahve created for the Whataer application by taking tutirial form the You Tube playlists.s
+# This is the Project i ahve created for the Whataer application by taking tutirial form the You Tube.